codecooker1/555-blinky/README.md

 # 555-blinky
 555 LED Chaser board made with a 555 Timer as the clock.
 Made possible with hackclub blueprint.

-I made this blinky board following the (blinky starter project)[https://blueprint.hackclub.com/starter-projects/blinky] While I have quite some experience with software but this is my first ever hardware project.
+I made this blinky board following the [linky starter project](https://blueprint.hackclub.com/starter-projects/blinky) While I have quite some experience with software but this is my first ever hardware project.

 If you have any suggestion or any advice feel free to open an issue.